wassname/scrape_r_rational/data/cache2/8v2ffz.md

 >> * If you're alone, your castle does not need entrances or stairs, since you don't need to support a population; fill those with rubble and get a rope to let you up when you come and go.
 Put contraptions around the top of walls to knock off ladders.
 Grow masses of thorns around the castle.
 >> * Typical defenses like boiling oil and whatnot still make sense, even if they aren't magnified.
 >> * Your greatest risk seems to be enemy siege weapons; coating them with your secretion (either from a projectile or through pre-placed mobile traps down below) allows you to sabotage them.
->>

->>> **u/Genarment** [+1] *
+>>> **u/Genarment** [+1]  (2 days later)
 >>>
 >>> Small pokey things tend to be very weak and slow, but if you can get them close and numerous enough it can work.
 It would be harder than you might think to get needles past armor, though, especially with a panicking armor-wearer brushing them off.
+>>>
 >>> You may not need entrances, but if anything's to move about the castle or leave it, the objects need them.
 Breathable air, however...
->>>

->> **u/IX-103** [+2] *
+>> **u/IX-103** [+2]  (a day later)
 >>
 >> As WilyCoyotee mentioned, whips and flails are good.
 I would harvest and weave spider silk instead of leather -- it's much lighter and stronger.
 I would need to do the math, but you may be able to make a spider silk chain for some bolos thin enough to cut anyone unarmored.
 Also make some thick self tangling nets to launch.
 Add arrows trailing threads of spider silk to increase annoyance.
+>>
 >> Special weapons for catapults:
 >>  - Strong sealed containers (made of two layers of oilled cloth with an inner layer of clay).
 These serve as guidance with an external payload than can contain an flammable/poisonous/acid that can roll to the Target after being launched.
 >> - Guided missiles/bombs.
 Add stearing fins, bend fins to steer.
 >> - Air burst weapons - Fill canisters with some area denial weapon, trigger release above ground to get good spread.
 >> Note that combining guided airburst shots containing dry finely milled flour with a single fire arrow can result in a nice explosion, though you may want to prepare the target with oil first for maximum effect.
+>>
 >> The goop could probably run a good pumping infrastructure so water traps are possible (such as a staircase with 3ft of water moving down it constantly).
+>>
 >> The usual fake walls/ceilings/floors (thin stone veneer over goop covered traps) that come alive to attack (whips and nets from the ceiling, bolos and arrows from the sides, floor has thin threads that grab at their feet).
 >> Caltrops that move underfoot (lightly mixed with regular ones).
->>

->>> **u/Genarment** [+1] *
+>>> **u/Genarment** [+1]  (2 days later)
 >>>
 >>> Ooo, didn't think of making pumping machines for normal water.
 That could be interesting.
 Guided missile potential is fascinating too.
->>>

->> **u/MilesSand** [+2] *
+>> **u/MilesSand** [+2]  (3 days later)
 >>
 >> Can scrolls or magic items controlled by this substance cast themselves /expend charges?
+>>
 >> Could make the wizard's spell book eat itself. (snap open and shut all night until the pages are destroyed)
+>>
 >> Use the substance to control more of the substance for long distance fuckery
+>>
 >> The villain knows all the heroes plans if he chooses to listen to them by hiding a drop in someone's hair or shoe
+>>
 >> Some clever use of magic or even a mundane bellows might be enough to effectively (though not technically) aerosolize an amount of the substance, creating areas full of the stuff in the air until it settles - which could cause trouble for someone who walks through the space
+>>
 >> Or control the shoes of heroes who step in it, creating difficult terrain that your ambush party automatically ignores
+>>
 >> Mix with something that doesn't wash off as easily and keeps the soap from taking your substance with it for a nasty surprise when the heroes have learned to wash everything they encounter before getting close.

+>> **u/L0kiMotion** [+2]  (5 months later)
 >>

->> **u/L0kiMotion** [+2] *
->>
 >> Make a stick figure out of rope and coat it with goop.
 Wrap each piece of rope with cloth that has been covered with more goop.
 Repeat this a number of times until you have something the size and shape of a grown human, with each layer gooped.
 Put this inside a suit of armour that has been gooped inside and out.
 You should now have an armoured golem with more strength, weight and durability than a gooped empty suit of armour.
+>>
 >> Golem-spiders spread around would act as spies.
+>>
 >> Coating arrows in goop would let archers fire volleys of guided missiles, ensuring that all arrows are concentrated where they can deal the most damage.
+>>
 >> Coating a ship with goop would essentially let you sail it by itself, and wooden planks connected by strips of leather would serve as crude oars (though not as strong as regular rowers).
 Obviously you would need to stick several layers of materials together with goop and then lacquer the outside wherever possible.
+>>
 >> A wooden skeleton wrapped in leather and sealed airtight with a number of metal legs would be heavy enough to sink, and with enough legs you could walk it across the bottom of the ocean, maybe transport troops for a surprise attack across a river or bay.
 The challenge would be opening/closing without flooding (probably from underneath) and not running out of air.

+>> **u/MonstrousBird** [+1]  (2 days later)
 >>

->> **u/MonstrousBird** [+1] *
->>
 >> Does your coating of things have to be on the outside?
 For instance could you make a golem, coat it with your substance, and then add an outer layer to the golem that is impervious to soap and water?
->>

->>> **u/Genarment** [+2] *
+>>> **u/Genarment** [+2]  (3 days later)
 >>>
 >>> No, your coating does not have to be on the outside.
 You could also make a hollow golem and coat the inside.
 Good thinking.
->>>

 ---